mduerig/json-jerk/README.md

 Using call backs
 ----------------
 The previous examples all created an object model of `JsonValue`s from a JSON string.
 This is not the only way to parse a JSON document though.
-With Flex Json we can also use an `JsonHandler` to get notified of parse events.
+With Json Jerk we can also use an `JsonHandler` to get notified of parse events.
 Inside our `JsonHandler` we can then do whatever we want to handle these events.
 We could for example build a custom object model.